top of page

 | Who We Are

-A group of volunteers with over 150 years of combined experience in the energy industry who are concerned about the credibility of the Irish Government's proposals to achieve climate targets.
+18for0 is an Irish non-profit whose volunteers have extensive experience in energy and related fields.
+We are justifiably concerned about the credibility of the Irish Government's proposals to achieve climate targets

 Want to get involved?